25 Coding (Computer Science) Internships for High School Students in 2025

 Deadline: Various Deadlines

-Sandia applies science to help detect, repel, defeat, or mitigate national threats.
-Sandia welcomes student interns – from those in their final years of high school, to undergraduates, to researchers obtaining PhDs.
-As an intern, you will work on real-world, challenging projects that contribute to Sandia’s mission.
+Sandia National Laboratories—a research and development laboratory that applies science to help detect, repel, defeat, or mitigate national threats—welcomes student interns.
+Positions are available for students ranging from those in their final years of high school to undergraduates to researchers obtaining PhDs.
+Interns work on real-world, challenging projects that contribute to Sandia’s mission.

 Ages: 16-17